jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 That said, there are a couple of simple techniques that can have a huge impact on the performance of your cache.
 It doesn't always need to be perfect.
-But if our hypothetical "kitty store" were to be extremely heavy on our resources, it becomes quite important guaranteeing that we won't do something twice.
+But if our hypothetical "kitty store" were to be extremely heavy on our resources, guaranteeing that we won't do something twice becomes quite important.

 And that's what concurrency control is about.
 When a key in the cache is about to expire, if we have a big cluster of machines handling requests, all of them will want